 Firstly, their employment and income need to be verified.
 Try to speak with their immediate supervisor, rather than the HR person.
 If need be, speak with both.
 You will glean a lot more from a conversation with their supervisor.

 Their previous tenancy needs to be verified.
 If they have been renting through an agency, you should request their rental payment ledger.
 This will show how many times their rental payments have fallen into arrears.
 Also, try to speak with the actual property manager, that has been looking after the property.
 Do not stop there.
 Do the same checks on the tenancy that they were in, prior to this one.
 If they have been tenanting a Private rental, speak with their previous Landlord to obtain this same information.
 Make sure that you verify the name on the ledger.
 Was it tenanted by just one or more of the applicants?
 If more than one is moving in, you need the information of all adults who will be occupying your investment property.

 Personal References should also be checked.
 However, do you really think they will give a referee that will have something negative to say?
 If you are happy with all of the above checks, the next one is the search of the National Tenancy Database.

 What is a TICA Check.

 TICA is Australia's Number 1 National Tenancy Database.
 This is accessible to all subscribers.
-Most Real Estate Agent's subscribe to TICA.
-If they have a bad experience with a Tenant, they can have them entered on the database.
-This could be arrears, damage to or abandonment of the property.
+Most Real Estate agents subscribe to TICA.
+If they have a bad experience with a Tenant, they can have them entered into the database.
+This could be arrears, damage to, or abandonment of the property.
 This will then appear on the database for the next Property Manager or Landlord to avoid the same issues.

 Conducting a TICA Check with ReDIY.